 Before beginning his career as an art dealer, Robert Mnuchin honed his connoisseurship as a collector during his thirty years at Goldman Sachs, where he was the partner in charge of equity trading and a member of the management committee.
 Upon retiring from the financial sector, he opened his gallery in the historic five-story townhouse on New York’s Upper East Side where it remains today.
 Following successful partnerships with James Corcoran (C&M Arts) and Dominique Lévy (L&M Arts), Mnuchin renamed the gallery Mnuchin Gallery in January 2013.

 Sukanya Rajaratnam joined Mnuchin Gallery, formerly L&M Arts, in 2008 and became a Partner in 2013.
-She has curated several of the gallery’s landmark exhibitions since then, including the five-decade retrospective of work by David Hammons in 2016 and a solo show of Sean Scully’s rarely seen early paintings in Sean Scully: The Eighties.
-Following that, she co-curated a survey of Cindy Sherman’s most acclaimed series, spanning 30 years of Centerfolds, History Portraits and Society Portraits, with Philippe Ségalot.
-Most recently, in the fall of 2017, she curated Sam Gilliam’s first solo exhibition in New York in nearly 25 years, focusing on his two seminal series, the Beveled-Edge and Drape Paintings.
+She has curated several of the gallery’s landmark exhibitions since then, including the five-decade retrospective of work by David Hammons in 2016.
+Following that she co-curated a survey of Cindy Sherman’s most acclaimed series, spanning 30 years of Centerfolds, History Portraits and Society Portraits, with Philippe Ségalot.
+In 2017, she curated Sam Gilliam’s first solo exhibition in New York in nearly 25 years, focusing on his two seminal series, the Beveled-Edge and Drape Paintings.
 In 2018, she curated the first retrospective exhibition of Ed Clark since 1980.

 Prior to Mnuchin Gallery, Rajaratnam worked at Deitch Projects and in the Post-War and Contemporary Department at Christie’s.
 Born and raised in Sri Lanka, Rajaratnam earned a BA and MA in Economics from Cambridge University, where she received First Class Honors.
 She began her professional career in the Investment Banking Division of Chase Manhattan Bank.